salesforcecli/plugin-org/messages/create.sandbox.md

 The name must be a unique alphanumeric string (10 or fewer characters) to identify the sandbox.
 You can’t reuse a name while a sandbox is in the process of being deleted.

-# flags.clone.summary
+# flags.source-sandbox-name.summary

 Name of the sandbox org to clone.

-# flags.clone.description
+# flags.source-sandbox-name.description

-The value of --clone must be an existing sandbox.
+The value of --source-sandbox-name must be an existing sandbox.
 The existing sandbox, and the new sandbox specified with the --name flag, must both be associated with the production org (--target-org) that contains the sandbox licenses.

+You can specify either --source-sandbox-name or --source-id when cloning an existing sandbox, but not both.

+# flags.source-id.summary

+ID of the sandbox org to clone.

+# flags.source-id.description

+The value of --source-id must be an existing sandbox.
+The existing sandbox, and the new sandbox specified with the --name flag, must both be associated with the production org (--target-org) that contains the sandbox licenses.

+You can specify either --source-sandbox-name or --source-id when cloning an existing sandbox, but not both.

 # flags.licenseType.summary